-There are 33 vertebrae in the human spine, of which the top seven vertebrae are the cervical vertebrae.
+There are 33 vertebrae in the human spine, of which the top seven are the cervical vertebrae.
 They are located in the neck region and held together by thick bands of ligaments.
-The cervical nerves connect to the arms through the what we know as the Brachial Plexus.
+The cervical nerves connect to the arms through what we know as the Brachial Plexus.
 These nerves pass through the cervical vertebrae openings (cervical foramina) and spread out from the neck and shoulder region.
 These nerves are responsible for the motions and sensations of the arms and are highly sensitive to external pressure.

 Brachalgia (also known as brachialgia) is a spinal condition that is caused due to the impingement of these nerves in the cervical region and requires prompt arm pain treatment in Dubai via therapy or surgery.